-The official start to the 2022 NFL season is quickly approaching with the league year and free agency opening at 4 p.m. on March 16.
-Teams will be able to begin signing free agents and any trades agreed to prior to the new league year will become official starting on that date.
+The official start to the 2023 NFL season is quickly approaching with the league year and free agency opening at 4 p.m. on March 15.
+Teams will begin signing free agents and any trades agreed to prior to the new league year will become official starting on that date.

 There are a couple of other key dates to remember before the league year officially kicks off.
-Teams had to designate franchise players by March 8.
-The NFL also has a legal negotiating window from March 14-16 when teams can start contacting and negotiating with the agents of unrestricted free agents.
-We’ll hear of some deals breaking throughout that window, even though they can’t become official.
+Teams have to designate franchise players by March 7.
+The NFL also has a legal negotiating window from March 13-15, when teams can start contacting and negotiating with the agents of unrestricted free agents.
+We’ll hear of some deals breaking during that window, even though they can’t become official.

 Unrestricted Free Agents